sniffle6/Tween-Library/README.md

 # How to use

-1) Create a c# script for the Ui object you want to effect
+1) Create a c# script for the Ui object you want to affect
 2) On that script add an new EffectBuilder
 3) Add effects to the effectBuilder with `effectBuilder.AddEffect(*effect type*);`